Apache Subversion 1.15 Release Notes

 conflict resolving (resolve/merge/up/sw) Sometimes Sometimes (...)

-diff (BASE) No Hydrate
+diff (BASE) Never Hydrate

-revert No Hydrate
+revert Never Hydrate

 update/switch Always Always + Hydrate